alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ## Moving duty suspended goods within the EU

-You can supply duty suspended excise goods to someone based in the EU if the goods are:
+You can supply duty suspended excise goods to someone based in the EU if the goods are being moved:

-- being moved from one excise warehouse to another
+- from one excise warehouse to another
-- are approved to regularly import duty suspended goods from the EU or you're approved but you have to ask permission each time ("Registered Consignees" and "Temporary Registered Consignees")
+- to a port or airport, from where they will leave the EU

 If you follow the right processes, the excise duty isn’t payable until the goods are released for consumption.

 ###How to move duty suspended goods within the EU

-You can only move goods under excise duty suspension if either any import duty or import VAT due has been paid.
+You can only move goods under excise duty suspension if any import duty or import VAT due has been paid.

-(https://www.gov.uk/government/publications/excise-notice-197a-excise-goods-holding-and-movement) (for example, at an airport on on board an airplane)

 Usually, you must use the [Excise Movement and Control System (EMCS)](https://www.gov.uk/guidance/excise-movement-and-control-system-how-to-register-and-use) to report that you’re moving excise goods in duty suspension.

-## Moving duty paid goods overseas
+## Exporting duty paid goods overseas

 So that excise duty isn't paid twice, you can claim excise duty drawback on the UK excise duty that’s already been paid.

 To claim excise duty drawback, you must be classed as a ‘revenue trader’ by HMRC - a business that’s involved in producing or selling excise goods.

 ## Selling goods directly to consumers outside the UK

-You can only sell excise goods directly to consumers if the UK excise duty has been paid.

 Most countries have conditions for sellers of excise goods, and most require duty guarantees before you send any goods (including within the EU for duty suspended goods).
 [Research the legal and tax rules](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html) before you send any goods overseas.